PhoenixTales/wiki.gothicarchive.org/misc/monsters.md

 - `they are five meters long and look like giant cockroaches` (_Sleeper's Ban_)
 - `they dig attack tunnels through the stone and camouflage the opening to look like solid rock (...)
 BOOM! - a large, hooked arm rattles towards you, grabs your back and pulls you one of these tubes, faster than you can say "stonestrangler"` (_Sleeper's Ban_)
 - `we thought a stonestrangler had already feasted on you and laid its eggs in your flesh.` (_Sleeper's Ban_)

+## Undead Dragon
+- `Undead Dragon in chokepoint on the way towards the Sleeper`
+  - from early design docs
+- it's mentioned next to a `weapon with which you can destroy undeads`
+  - from early design docs
+- later was replaced by the _Fifth Orc Shaman_, which similarly is an undead boss blocking the only way to _The Sleeper_, and has to be defeated with a special weapon